For information about how to apply to Princeton, you may want to refer to our publication Ready.Set.Go. (.pdf) .

 - Princeton’s Supplement to the Universal College Application.
 If applying through the Universal College Application, all applicants must submit the supplement either online or by PDF.

-- A School Report (SR) and transcript.
-Both are available from the Common Application and Universal College Application website.
-Please ask your high school counselor or other school official to complete and submit the SR form along with an official transcript.
+- A School Report (SR), Counselor Recommendation and transcript.
+The SR form is available from the Common Application and Universal College Application website.
+Please ask your high school counselor or other school official to complete and submit the SR form, along with a letter of evaluation and an official transcript.
+If you are using the Common Application online please note that the SR and the Counselor Recommendation are separate items.
+Be sure to 'invite' your counselor to complete both items.

 - Two teacher recommendations.
 Please ask two of your teachers from different academic areas of study to complete and send the teacher recommendation forms available on the Common Application and Universal College Application site.
 Choose teachers from two different areas of study.